IN THIS ARTICLE

 If you are considering a career as a user experience (UX) designer, there is a ton of potential ahead for you.

 The number of UX designers increased from about 10 in the 1950s (UX has been around since the first touch-tone phone!) to 1 million in 2017.
 By 2050, it’s predicted that UX professionals will top 100 million.
+A user experience designer has technical skills and in-depth knowledge of graphic design, user research and interaction design that can transfer easily to other fields.
+UX designers earn good salaries as more companies seek their skills.
+You can easily land an entry-level job as a user experience designer and move your way up to a management position, while being paid fairly from the start.

 This impressive growth can lead to an impressive salary.
 Check out this guide to UX salaries for a comprehensive look at what you can expect from a career in UX.